« Back to News & Notices

 Updates

-SSID 2025 Annual General Meeting 10am Sunday August 3 2025.
-At the AGM, Chair Trustee Bryan Miles will summarize the past year.
-The Operator's report will provide an update on the status of the water system infrastucture.
-The administrator will deliver the financial report.
-There will be an election for the trustee position held by Trustee Lee Davis.
-Lee has offered to run for another 3-year term, finishing 2028.
-If you would like to compete for the 2025-2028 trustee position, please email the adminstrator: administrator@savaryshoreswater.ca
+SSID AGM was held Sunday August 3 2025.
+At the 44th Annual General Meeting, Chair Trustee Bryan Miles summarized the past year.
+There was a review of Upper Tank replacement options.
+The Operator's report provided an update on the status of the water system infrastucture.
+The trustees presented the considerations for Groundwater at Risk of Pathogens (GARP).
+The administrator delivered the financial report.
+There was an election for the trustee position held by Trustee Lee Davis.
+Lee had offered to run for another 3-year term, and there being no other nominees, was acclaimed for the term finishing 2028.

 Read SSID's request that setback reports be kept out of the OCP.
 The Trustees have reviewed the recommended setbacks outlined in 2 engineering reports submitted to the qathet Regional District, and have advised the qRD that inclusion of the setbacks in the Savary Island Official Community Plan will be detrimental to SSID's future operations.
 While OCPs are in themselves non-regulatory, any related zoning bylaw can use specific parts of the OCP as law.
 The qRD responded with a letter that does not address our concerns.
-The OCP is scheduled to be complete by early fall 2025.
+The OCP is scheduled to be complete by winter 2025.
 Participate to have your opinion heard.
-Sign up for more information here.

-Upper Tank Feasibility Study final delivered January 28.
+Upper Tank Feasibility Study delivered January 28.
 SSID received the final feasibility study from engineering team MSR Solutions, with options for replacement of the upper tank.
 The study is a followup to the upper tank exterior thickness test in April 2024 that showed areas of steel degradation affecting the service life of the tank.
-The final report is under review by the trustees and operator, to be posted to this site thereafter.
+The study provided a basis for further research.

 Water Use and Distribution Regulation Bylaw 136.
 This important regulation was adopted by SSID on December 13 2023, and registered by the provincial government on January 4 2024.
 It replaces Bylaw 102, and contains clauses regarding Commercial Use.